LackOfUsernameIdeas/Taskboard/README.md

 .\mvnw.cmd clean package
 ```

-Docker copies the generated JARs from each module's `target` directory, so run this command before the first Docker build and whenever you make changes to the Java code.
+Docker copies the generated JARs from each module's `target` directory rather than compiling the source code itself.

+**Re-run this command whenever you change Java code**, before rebuilding the Docker images in the next step.

 ### 3. Start everything with Docker Compose